starkayc/NoPixel-Bank-Calculator/README.md

 # NoPixel-Bank-Calculator

 Prety simple program that allows the user to calculate total profit from a bank heist but also split it between the people involved and the total they've invested.
-Was made simply due to boredom and I wanted to use what I learnt in school recently.
+Program was made simply due to boredom as I wanted to use what I learnt in school recently to create something.

 Screenshots:
 ![Options](https://i.starkayc.moe/7f5ynb.png)